 - Crush your walnuts so they’re prepped and ready to go.
 The easiest way to do this is by using a coffee grinder or a NutriBullet and pulsing it four or five times.
 However, if you’re like me and own neither, you can use your blender and select the “crush ice” mode.
-Play close attention when doing either of these methods because if you overdo it you’ll end up with nut butter, which is a paste like substance.
-Don’t fear chunks as it will add flavor to your cookies.
+Play close attention when doing either of these methods because if you overdo it you’ll end up with nut butter, which is a paste-like substance.
+Little chunks are A-OK.

-- Add in 1 tbsp of cinnamon to the crushed walnuts and set them to the side.
+- Add in 1 tbsp of cinnamon to the crushed walnuts and set aside.

-- In a large mixing bowl, cream together your room-temperature butter with the 1 cup of brown sugar and 1/2 cup of organic cane sugar.
+- In a large mixing bowl, cream together the room-temperature butter with the 1 cup of brown sugar and 1/2 cup of organic cane sugar.
 I used a spoon and slowly mixed them together to get a consistent creamy texture.

-- Once it’s all creamed together, add then beat two eggs in the large mixing bowl.
+- Once you’ve gotten the desired texture, beat two eggs into the large mixing bowl.

 - In a separate medium mixing bowl add together the dry ingredients-

-- Slowly pour the dry bowl into the large mixing bowl, gently folding it all together.
+- Slowly pour the dry bowl into the large mixing bowl and gently fold it all together.
 I like to use a baking spatula to do this as it allows me to easily fold the dough without overturning it, as well as easily able to scrape the sides of the bowl.

-- Add 2 cups of the rolled oats along with the 1 cup of semi-sweet chocolate chips into the large mixing bowl, still gently folding all together.
+- Add 2 cups of the rolled oats along with the 1 cup of semi-sweet chocolate chips into the large mixing bowl, still folding to blend.

 - Using your (clean) fingers sprinkle the walnuts over the dough.
-Fold the dough a couple of more times to spread the crushed walnuts, however since they are fine it won’t require much effort.
+Fold the dough a couple of more times to spread the crushed walnuts – since they are fine it won’t require much effort.

 - Scoop your cookie dough onto parchment paper.
 I like to use an ice cream scoop as it helps me get equal, even sizes, and I can drop them right on the baking sheet without making a complete mess of my hands.